 Universal Studios Hollywood

 For the past year, we’ve had an annual pass and we just renewed for another year.
 It is cheaper having a pass, than buying a ticket every time someone comes from out-of-state and wants to visit.
 Wizarding World of Harry Potter is usually the main reason.
 This was Maila’s first time and one of the things on her list.

 I have written a review of the one at Universal Orlando.
 The Harry Potter parks there are bigger and better, so I just have to put that out there.

 However, what I love about Universal Hollywood that while it is smaller, it’s more intimate and there is you can tour.
 You can easily do the park in a day.
 I recommend a Front-of-the-Line Pass on a crowded day, but otherwise, you’ll be fine.

 Tip #1: Purchase your tickets online in advance.
 You’ll save a bit of money.

 Tip #2: Amazing view as you head down to the lower level where the Transformers ride resides.
 Perfect time to take a few photographs.

 We did the backlot tour, the Harry Potter ride, drank some butterbeer, took pics around the park, and survived the Walking Dead.
 After about 5 hours at the park, we left and hit Hollywood to pick up some souvenirs.

 This is one of my favorite Mexican restaurants near Hollywood on Sunset.
-There are plenty of amazing establishments serving Mexican fare from food trucks, food stands, and casual spots, but El Compadre is popular for their flaming margaritas, great food, and ambiance.
+There are plenty of amazing establishments serving Mexican fare from food trucks, food stands, and casual spots, but El Compadre is popular for its flaming margaritas, great food, and ambiance.